Developing Student Metacognition

 Self-regulation Control your behaviour according to how well you are doing with an assignment.
 When you start feeling anxious, remind yourself that anxiety usually disappears once you begin working on something challenging.
 Self-evaluation Evaluate your progress towards achieving goals.
 Are you getting closer to completing assignments?
 Do you still have homework left to complete?
 How much effort did you put into each part of the assignment?

 Successful learning requires students to be self-regulated learners.
 They need to know what works best for them when studying or performing tasks.
 Learners must understand how to regulate their behaviour so that they can achieve success at school and beyond.
-To help students become more successful, teachers should provide opportunities for students to practice self-regulation by giving feedback on their efforts.
+To help students become more successful, teachers should provide opportunities for students to practise self-regulation by giving feedback on their efforts.
 Teachers also need to teach students how to recognise and cope with stressors during study sessions.
 Stressful situations often cause students to lose focus and forget details.

 Content knowledge is needed to solve problems.
 Problem-solving skills involve using one's prior knowledge to create new knowledge.
 These skills include identifying relevant information, organising it, analysing it, evaluating its relevance, and applying it appropriately.
 In addition, problem solvers must consider alternative approaches to a given situation before deciding upon a solution.